-With these technologies, our clients possess the tools to detect, analyze, and respond to safety and security threats. and to reduce losses arising through false liability claims.
+With these technologies, our clients possess the tools to detect, analyze, and respond to safety and security threats, and to reduce losses arising through false liability claims.
 The Company's products can be sold independently or as a complete end-to-end solution that includes the following components and/or features:

-- High resolution day/night cameras designed for extreme rugged environments; - The industry's first high speed infrared license plate reading sensor system for school buses; - Extensive range of mobile digital recording devices ranging from 4 to 24 cameras; - Live or recorded GPS tracking; - Voice recording on each camera; - Wireless Downloading WiFi and Live Streaming; - G4 Viewer Plus Incident Management Software synchronizes GPS, video, vehicle sensors, voice and other metadata allowing end users to quickly share incidents with management or law enforcement; and - TIMS (Traffic Infraction Management System) cloud base software application for managing citations from school bus stop arm violations and photo enforcement systems.
+- High definition day/night cameras designed for extreme rugged environments; - SP25 10 Mega Pixel license plate reading sensor system for school buses; - Extensive range of mobile digital recording devices ranging from 4 to 24 cameras; - Live or recorded GPS tracking; - Voice recording on each camera; - Wireless Downloading WiFi and Live Streaming; - G4 Viewer Plus Incident Management Software synchronizes GPS, video, vehicle sensors, voice and other metadata allowing end users to quickly share incidents with management or law enforcement; - Hosted video management services with TIMS (Traffic Infraction Management System) cloud base software application for managing citations from school bus stop arm violations and photo enforcement systems; and - Artificial Intelligence (AI) for mobile applications (planned to launch in Q3 as part of hosted solution and recurring revenue model).